kwestin/code-to-cloud-workshop/README.md

 Now we will leverage the power of Panther's Security Data Lake to dig into potentially malicious activity and write a detection from scratch.

 1. We will start with our Security Data Lake; please navigate in the Panther console to "Investigate -> Query Builder" and let's search for recent events that occurred in GitHub
 2. One key set of security controls that GitHub provides is the ability to protect branches; this defines roles and whether collaborators can delete/modify/branches as well as requirements for pushes to the branch.
 If branch protection is deleted, it opens the code up for potential issues.
+Find the log event where branch protection was destroyed and use that event as a unit test for writing a new detection.
-3. Find the log event where branch protection was destroyed and use that event as a unit test for writing a new detection.
+3. Name your new detection "[Your Name]'s Protected Branch Destroy"
 4. Use the ```title()``` function to provide additional context in the alert title, including the repository and actor.

 <details>